stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 After some considerable time we eventually realised that `VkClearValue` and `VkClearColorValue` are in fact __unions__ and not structures.
 Vulkan is expecting __either__ a colour array __or__ a floating-point depth, whereas currently the code sends both in all cases (probably resulting in some sort of array length or alignment violation).

-> Presumably the temporary hard-coded bodge only worked by luck because the code generator treated unions as a plain structures, and the properties for a colour attachment happen to be the first field in each object, i.e. the `color` and `float32` properties.
+> Presumably the temporary hard-coded bodge only worked by luck because the code generator treated unions as a plain structures, and the properties for a colour attachment happen to be the first field in each object.

 As far as we can tell this is the __only__ instance of the use of unions in the whole Vulkan API!